 For some managers the motivation is to make further progress – they know their team can perform better, that with new skills, for example, they can enjoy greater success.
-These managers could be described as being positive in outlook, they are focused on exploiting their team’s hidden or latent sales potential.
+These managers could be described as being positive in outlook, they are focused on exploiting their team's hidden or latent potential.

-Everybody undertaking the Strategy Pitstop® completes a powerful diagnostic (i.e. an online sales strategy assessment).
+Everybody undertaking the Strategy Pitstop® completes a powerful diagnostic (i.e. an online strategy assessment).
 They are asked a range of revealing questions, including one of our particular favorites:

-For managers who are motivated by the prospect of gain and are driven to exploit hidden sales potential the results are very encouraging.
+For managers who are motivated by the prospect of gain and are driven to exploit hidden potential the results are very encouraging.

-The reality is that salespeople typically believe that less than 60% of their organization’s full sales potential is being exploited.
+The reality is that people typically believe that less than 60% of their organization's full potential is being exploited.
 That is a real call to action.
 The Strategy Pitstop® is about how that 57% (57.92% to be exact) can be progressively increased to 60%, 65%, 70% and so on.
 That prospect can really get teams fired up.

-For another group of sales managers the motivation is equally powerful, but stems from a slightly different source.
+For another group of managers the motivation is equally powerful, but stems from a slightly different source.
 It derives from real or perceived risks to target.
-It is not that these managers don’t want more success, but what motivates them to action is the fear of failing to meet target.
+It is not that these managers don't want more success, but what motivates them to action is the fear of failing to meet target.
 In an environment of increased uncertainty managers want protection against missing target.

 The answers to questions regarding the level of confidence in meeting target, or the pipeline withstanding scrutiny (shown above and below) are a real call to action.

-The approach adopted in the Growth Pitstop is aimed at getting people to enter into a new dialogue about sales performance – it is aimed at bringing things out into the open, including risks to target.
+The approach adopted in the Growth Pitstop is aimed at getting people to enter into a new dialogue about performance – it is aimed at bringing things out into the open, including risks to target.
 That explains why managers are often taken by surprise when they see the results (such as those shown above).
 However, when people state their fears about missing target the conversation logically proceeds to what must be done in order to minimize that risk.

 Regardless of the motivation whether it is exploiting hidden potential, or tackling risks to target, the means of achieving their objective is the same.
 Whether the aim is to progress or to protect there are 4 key areas to address: